junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "CAS!"
 Dean cries desperately.

 Cas's body starts writhing on the ground, twitching compulsively into unnatural shapes.
 Hands and body bend sharply backwards, then slowly return to normal pose.
-Dean forgets to blink or breath, or how to use his hands and legs.
+Dean forgets to blink or breathe, or how to use his hands and legs.
 He crawls toward Cas on his knees and hands, pulling himself to him.

 "He's still fighting," Charlie says in a strained voice behind him.